 3. Music Appreciation

-Enjoy listening to or reading classic Christmas stories and excerpted Christmas passages from classics.
+Enjoy reading and listening to classic Christmas stories and excerpted Christmas passages from classics.

 5. Poetry Appreciation